What is distributed generation?

-Distributed generators, also known as 'embedded generators', are generators located at a home or business that are capable of generating electricity for use on the premises.
-They may also be capable of putting surplus power back into our network.
+Distributed generators, also known as 'embedded generators', are generators located at a home or business to produce electricity for that home's or business's own use.
+They may also export surplus power back into our network.

 The Electricity Authority provides information on the rights and responsibilities of a person or organisation wanting to connect a distributed generation system to an electricity network and the network provider.
 Part 6 of the Electricity Authority Code, Connection of Distributed Generation, was updated in February 2015.

 The Electricity Authority website also provides a glossary of common industry terms.

 For further information, please contact us on 03 363 9731 or email us.